KyleBeyke/Bioreactor/README.md

    - This will return a JSON object where you can find your **chat ID**.

 3. **Run the encrypt_token.py script**:
    This script will prompt you for your **Telegram bot token** and **chat ID**, and it will generate an encryption key.
 It will store the encrypted token and chat ID in a secure file located at `~/.config/bioreactor_secure_config`.

 4. To run the script, use:

 `python3 encrypt_token.py`

-5. The sensitive data will be stored securely in the `~/.config/bioreactor_secure_config` file, and this file will be protected by strict file permissions (only readable by the user).
+5. After encryption, the script will automatically test the Telegram connection by running `test_telegram_connection.py`.
+You should receive a test message on Telegram confirming the connection.

-6. Once the bot token and chat ID are encrypted and stored securely, the `pi_control_system.py` script will automatically decrypt and use these values to send notifications via Telegram.
+6. The sensitive data will be stored securely in the `~/.config/bioreactor_secure_config` file, and this file will be protected by strict file permissions (only readable by the user).

 ---